Elizabeth Spiers is the founder of The Insurrection, a progressive media company.

-Elizabeth Spiers is an entrepreneur, journalist and digital media expert.
-She is acting Editorial Director for Flavorpill Productions and until Fall of 2012 was the editor in chief of The New York Observer and editorial director of Observer Media Group.
-You can read about recent developments at the Observer here.
+She was previously a digital launch consultant and until Fall of 2012 was the editor in chief of The New York Observer and editorial director of Observer Media Group, where she oversaw the flagship newspaper and its digital analogs, and a variety of ancillary trade and lifestyle publications.
+You can read about developments during her tenure at the Observer here.

-Previously, she was the Publisher and Founder of Breaking Media, an online media company, which produces DealBreaker.com (a Wall Street tabloid), AboveTheLaw.com (a legal tabloid) and Fashionista.com (a fashion tabloid).
+Prior to the Observer, she was the founder of Breaking Media, an online media company, which produces DealBreaker (a Wall Street tabloid), AboveTheLaw (a legal tabloid) and Fashionista (a fashion tabloid).

 Prior to Gawker, Spiers was a buy-side financial analyst focusing on small cap tech equities and (prior to that) early stage venture capital.
 Spiers earned a BA in Public Policy and Political Science from Duke University.

-She has spoken at various media and technology conferences and been a guest commentator on CNN, Fox News, CBS Marketwatch, MSNBC, VH1 and NPR.
-She also contributed to Bookmark Now, an anthology about reading and technology, published by Basic Books in 2005, and Girls Who Like Boys Who Like Boys, an anthology published by Dutton in April of 2007.
+She has spoken at various media and technology conferences and been a guest commentator on CNN, Fox News, CBS Marketwatch, MSNBC, VH1 and NPR and guest lectured at Columbia, NYU, Duke and the International Center of Photography.